dankamongmen/notcurses/doc/man/man1/notcurses-info.1.md

   * fgop: Foreground can be reset via a single escape
   * bgop: Background can be reset via a single escape

+The final eleven lines, only printed when in a UTF8 locale, show various Unicode glyphs.
+The first four lines include the quadrant, sextant, and box-drawing characters.
+The next four lines include the entire Braille set.
+The following two lines include many of the Symbols for Legacy Computing introduced in Unicode 13.
+The final line includes many emoji.

 # OPTIONS

+**-v**: Be verbose.

 # NOTES